dyspop/responsysrest/README.md

     r.get(f'lists/{list_name}/listExtensions')

 Returns the profile extension tables (also known as profile extensions, profile extenion lists, or PETs) associated with a given list.
-This comes bundled with the folder location and all of the field names too, so to retrieve just a list of the lists, or a list of the lists with their respective folders use
+This comes bundled with the folder location and all of the field names too, so to retrieve just a list of the lists, or a list of the lists with their respective folders use:

     [list['profileExtension']['objectName'] for list in r.get_profile_extensions(list_name')]
     [(list['profileExtension']['objectName'], list['profileExtension']['folderName']) for list in r.get_profile_extensions(list_name)]

 #### Retrieve a member of a profile extension table based on RIID

-#### Retrieve a member of a profile extension table based on query a attribute
+#### Retrieve a member of a profile extension table based on a query attribute

 #### Get lists for record